 - Pros – Fun way to invest if you're interested in the things you're buying

-- Cons – You need to be an expert on what you're selling, also items aren't guaranteed to go in value.
+- Cons – You need to be an expert on what you're selling, and items aren't guaranteed to go up in value.

 There are lots of things you could buy and sell for money.

 You could already have some childhood toys that are worth a lot of money.
 Just keep in mind that buying these types of items doesn't bring immediate income and the profits depend entirely on what someone's willing to pay for them.